vitar/clrf/src/en/practice/p12-shared-vision.md

 # Practice 12.
 Shared Vision
-# Practice 12.
-Shared Vision

-This practice helps form a common picture of the future.
-First each shares their individual vision, then together you create a shared one.
+This practice helps you form a shared picture of the future.
+First, each partner shares their individual vision; then you create a shared one together.
 It should include a common core (what matches) and respectful acknowledgment of differences (what remains personal).

 ### 1. Our common core (overlaps)